benpollarduk/ktvn/README.md

 # Execution #
 Stories can be executed as a **Game**.
 Games must be executed through the **GameExecutor**, an object dedicated to game management.
-The GameExecutor can run games synchronously or asynchronously.
+The game executor can run games synchronously or asynchronously.
 ```kotlin
 // create a story
 val story = story { story ->